Weave Code

 • Leverage Spatie’s README and API docs.

-• Add internal docs for custom providers or edge cases.
+• Add internal docs for custom providers, edge cases, and the Outlook domain update.

 Scaling